TORQEEDO CRUISE 4.O FP

 WE WENT ZERO WASTE

 We did not only eliminate our consumption of single-use plastics but also learned a lot about what it takes to go “zero waste” on a boat.
-Meaning implementing the 5 Rs as presented by Bea Johnson to reduce our waste as much as possible and ultimately send nothing to land-fill.
-Team member Guri from Hawaii, is at the forefront in developing zero waste lifestyles for travel, her experiences are mind blowing and the benefits of such a sustainable and conscious lifestyle are more than obvious.
-They are definitely mirroring the ambitions in Goal no 12 and Goal no 13 in UN's Agenda 2030.
+Meaning implementing the 5 Rs as presented by Bea Johnson to reduce our waste as much as possible and ultimately send nothing to the land-fill.
+Team member Guri from Hawaii is at the forefront in developing zero waste lifestyles for travel, her experiences are mind-blowing and the benefits of such a sustainable and conscious lifestyle are more than obvious.
+They are definitely mirroring the ambitions of Goal no 12 and Goal no 13 in UN's Agenda 2030.

-Our progress and hardships has been posted in the blog.
+Our progress and hardships have been posted in the blog.

 GURI BIGHAM